Tuesday 11am - 1pm

 President & CEO

 Sakinah accepted the responsibility of Islamic Social Services of South Jersey with the vision and drive to improve upon our Muslim community, and focused on developing the organization with experience and integrity.
-Since 2016 she has been the President & CEO of ISSSJ and is the lead on all executive affairs and strategic philanthropy.
-Sakinah is striving to build a robust value-added philanthropic model to work in partnership with a variety of service agencies and grantees ensuring successful outcomes for the communities ISSSJ serves.
-Sakinah has lived in New Jersey all of her life. and has four children.
-Sakinah holds a degree in Human Services and over 15 years of experience in the field of health & human services.
+Since 2016, she has been the President & and CEO of ISSSJ and is the lead on all executive affairs and strategic philanthropy.
+Sakinah strives to build a robust value-added philanthropic model to work in partnership with various service agencies and grantees, ensuring successful outcomes for the communities ISSSJ serves.
+Sakinah has lived in New Jersey all of her life, and has four children.
+Sakinah holds a degree in Human Services and over 20 years of experience in the field of health & human services.
 Sakinah is also a founder and the Director of Operations for Muslim Homeschoolers Cooperative.
 Her passion is helping people to create balance and fulfillment in their lives.